Bani, Pangasinan: Government

+Local government

 Bani, belonging to the first congressional district of the province of Pangasinan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

-Spain ruled Bani from 378 from 1521 to 1899, The “pueblos”'s Gobernadorcillos were appointed by the Spanish authorities and from 1901 to 1936, the Presidentes, by the Americans.
-In 1937 to present, the local chief executives were elected.
+Municipal seal

 The Official Seal was adopted in Resolution No. 7 on 7 March 1991.

 Elected officials

+Municipal Officials of Bani,Pangasinan (2022–2025):